hyperledger-archives/fabric-chaintool-original/README.md

 ### Chaincode

-The opinionated portion of chaincode path largely applies to solely the entry-point for your application.
+The opinionated portion of chaincode path solely applies to the entry-point for your application.
 Other paths for non-entry point code are generally fine if you are using a language that supports namespaces, etc.  For instance, the com.obc.chaincode.golang platform assumes a $GOPATH of ./src and tries to build "chaincode" (via $GOPATH/src/chaincode).
 However, if your chaincode uses go imports such as:

 ```golang
 import (